SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 ## Using scripting in a job file: for loop to submit a job repeatedly (blast_one.job)

 Preview: In the job array lesson we'll show an alternative way to submit multiple computations to run in parallel.
 The job array method adds flexibility in controlling the execution.

+⚠️ This method can be used to submit MANY jobs very quickly

+Considerations:
+- Turn off email alerts! (`-m` and `-M` options in `qsub`)
+- Test with a small set of jobs
+- Many very short jobs (<1 minute) adds admin load to the server

 ```
 # /bin/sh